naheem3410/WeRateDogs/README.md

 ## Introduction
-Wrangling is a process that covers the steps of gathering data, assessing the data for quality and tidiness isuue, and cleaning the data.
+Wrangling is a process that covers the steps of gathering data, assessing the data for quality and tidiness issues, and cleaning the data.
 This project is about the process of wrangling data.
-The project makes use of the data from WeRateDogs Twitter account.
+The project makes use of the data from WeRateDogs' Twitter account.

 WeRateDogs (@dog_rates) is a Twitter account that gives ratings to people's dogs along with a lighthearted comment.
 The denominator of these scores is almost always 10. however, the numerators? frequently more than 10.
 13/10, 14/10, 15/10,etc. Over 4 million people follow WeRateDogs, and it has been featured in international media.
 I will be using three datasets to achieve this objective.
 The datasets are: